rodg/nier-wiki-backup/general/tech/general.md

 - Fully executing a self destruct deals a large amount of damage to anything around the character and reduces HP to 1.
 SD damage is increased by WAU (weapon attack up) chips and Melee attack buffs, as well as taunt.
 A full SD is most commonly used just before a cutscene, since that gets around the long stagger afterwards.
+### Additional Notes
+- Being in a state of SD stagger or holding SD when a cutscene starts diables pausing for that cutscene.
+The only way to skip the cutscene in that case is with holding B / Circle.

 # Dialogue:
 ## Mashing